 [Take a quick look at this color psychology cheat sheet to understand packaging colors better]

-When it comes to product packaging, blue is one of the safest colours to use, irrespective of the age or gender of the potential customer.
+When it comes to product packaging, blue is one of the safest colors to use, irrespective of the age or gender of the potential customer.
 Another way to view this is to think of blue as boring, owing to its reliability and common use.
 You’ll have to think about your potential customers before going ahead with blue.
 Choosing the right shade of blue can allow you to target a specific market.
 Generally, darker shades of blue appeal to older audiences whereas lighter or more vibrant hues are for younger customers.

 Red can stand for a lot of things.
 It really depends on the shade of red you are using.
 Darker shades are linked with products that are luxurious and professional whereas lighter shades are associated with products that are lively, energetic, but can be thought of as having a lower market value.
 Often gold or silver embellishments can help in lifting the perceived value.

-Green has been a staple colour for eco-friendly, natural, or healthy organic products.
+Green has been a staple color for eco-friendly, natural, or healthy organic products.
 Like with red, darker shades of green are often linked to more luxurious products whereas muted shades are used for products associated with safety or nutrition.

 Psychology associates orange with exploration, extroversion, confidence, and optimism.
 However, different shades of orange have different meanings.
-Orange is a difficult colour to work with.
+Orange is a difficult color to work with.
 But when done right, it can do your brand wonders.

 In packaging, yellow suggests originality, innovation, and fun.
 Yellow packaging is generally targeted at children and adolescents.
 It is an excellent option for products that aim to make people happy.